mwilco03/Capo-Stoneo/capo-stoneo.md

 ### Highlight
 Any connections to ports not within the top 50~100 commonly used should be flagged and reviewed to ensure compliance with STIG standards.

-## 5. Look for MZ Header Bytes Traversing the Network
+## 5. Monitor Same Net Communications
 ### Objective
+Detect internal network activities that may signify lateral movement, internal scanning, or other malicious insider activities.

+### Method
+Analyze network traffic to identify communications that occur solely within the same subnet.
+Focus on protocols typically used for file sharing, remote execution, or administrative tasks.

+### Highlight
+Flag extensive or unusual same-subnet traffic patterns, especially those using administrative or uncommon ports.
+This could include excessive SMB, SSH, or RDP traffic within a subnet.

+## 6. Look for MZ Header Bytes Traversing the Network
+### Objective
 Identify potential malware files being transferred across the network.

 ### Method
 Monitor network traffic for files that start with the `MZ` header bytes.

-## 6. Look for Psexec Being Run on Host Machines
+## 7. Look for Psexec Being Run on Host Machines
 ### Objective
 Detect the use of PsExec, a legitimate Microsoft tool often used by attackers for lateral movement.

 ### Method
 Monitor system logs for execution traces of PsExec or similar remote execution tools.

-## 7. Monitor System Utilities for Privilege Escalation
+## 8. Monitor System Utilities for Privilege Escalation
 ### Objective
 Highlight execution of system utilities like `dsquery`, `ntdsutil`, `vssadmin`, `whoami` that could indicate attempts at privilege escalation.